Rite of Christian Initiation of Adults

 The process normally starts the middle of September and end at Easter Vigil.
 It is a series of carefully planned stages, marked by liturgical rites in the presence of the whole community, in which new Catholics embark on and join us in a continuing and deepening conversion into faith and discipleship.

 If you belong to any one of the above categories, then RCIA is for you.
-Please contact the Coordinator of RCIA, Rowena Lewis, at 619-662-1739.
+Please contact the Catechetical Ministry Center at (619)575-2240.

 The RCIA Team is also looking for sponsors who will walk the faith journey with the catechumens and candidates.